HPCE/hpce-2014-cw1/README.md

   timing resolution are compensated for?

 - How do you make sure that "slow" functions are still timed "efficiently"?

-- There was some discussion of what it means to be "accurate" in Issue [#4](https://github.com/HPCE/hpce-2014-cw1/issues/4)

 ### E1.2 - Scaling of performance